orb-community/orb-website/docs/docs.md

 !!! warning

     Auto-provisioning is an advanced use case.
-Most users will find [creating an Agent in the UI](/docs/#create-an-agent) easier.
+Most users will find [creating an agent in the UI](/docs/#create-an-agent) easier.

 1. If you have not already done so, register a new account with an email address and password at https://HOST/auth/register.